sonnht1409/jaeger-client-middleware/readme.md

 ## Before Setup

+This package is a middleware version of jaeger-client-nodejs, without jaeger setup this package has no effect.
 Please read these references:

 - Ref:

   -- jaeger-client for NodeJS `https://github.com/jaegertracing/jaeger-client-node`

-  -- jaeger tracing for local run `https://www.jaegertracing.io/docs/1.16/getting-started` -- jaeger tracing for production `https://www.jaegertracing.io/docs/1.16/deployment`
+  -- jaeger tracing for local run `https://www.jaegertracing.io/docs/1.16/getting-started`

+  -- jaeger tracing for production `https://www.jaegertracing.io/docs/1.16/deployment`

 ## How to use